Well Dressings In the Peak District

 The earliest village to record wells being decorated was Tissington in 1758.
 The themes of the artwork created have traditionally been religious imagery depicting popular stories and thankfulness for a continuous water supply.

 As the customs have passed down, the subject matter has become broader.
-Depending on the year, there will be topical creations paying tribute to related anniversaries like the Queens Platinum Jubilee or Children's book authors like Beatrix Potter
+Depending on the year, there will be topical creations paying tribute to related anniversaries like the Queens Platinum Jubilee or Children's book authors like Beatrix Potter.

 How to make a well dressing